MoAlyousef/blog/src/WasmCompModel.md

 ## Conclusion
 I like the value proposition of the component model, however, things are still cooking.
 Starting out, you might run into a steep learning curve, mostly because it's different from what you might be used to.
 WIT isn't difficult to learn.
 The tooling in my opinion needs to become more streamlined and part of the toolchain.
-The bigger picture however, is that once the component model is widely supported, it should make wasm programming much easier since you're programming against a higher level abstraction, while previously you had to deal with lower level C-like interfaces.
+The bigger picture however, is that once the component model is widely supported, it should make wasm programming much easier since you're programming against higher level abstractions, while previously you had to deal with lower level C-like interfaces.
 The underlying language would be irrelevant to developers consuming those interfaces.
 WIT will become the new ABI.